EvilOlaf/turnkey-jitsi-hcloud/README.md

 __Make sure the lookup for your DNS records works before you proceed.__ Have a big cup of coffee, go for a walk or sleep a night over.

 Download the `cloud-init.sh` from this repository and make adjustments as you like.
+Take note about the automatic upload part at the bottom of `cloud-init.sh` and adjust if you plan to use this.
 Then start the deployment.

 ```bash